Chart Color Schemes

 Coolum Beach ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Coolum Beach had a cultural diversity below average, with 80.5% of its population born in Australia, 88.5% being citizens, and 94.6% speaking English only at home.
-Christianity was the predominant religion, comprising 42.9% of people in Coolum Beach.
-Judaism, however, was overrepresented at 0.1%, compared to 0.1% across Rest of Qld.
+Coolum Beach was found to be below average in terms of cultural diversity, with 80.5% of its population born in Australia, 88.5% being citizens, and 94.6% speaking English only at home.
+The main religion in Coolum Beach is Christianity, which makes up 42.9% of the population.
+However, the most apparent overrepresentation was in Judaism, which comprises 0.1% of the population, compared to 0.1% across Regional Qld.

 Frequently Asked Questions - Diversity